blackflux/robo-config/README.md

 Modifiers can be used on variables as `${var|MOD}`.
 Currently the following modifiers `MOD` are available:

-- `CAPS`: capitalize the variable content
+- `UPPER`: upper case the variable content
 - `TITLE`: title case the variable content
+- `LOWER`: lower case the variable content